November History, White Mountains

 Abandoned Railroad Track – East Branch & Lincoln Railroad

 J.E.
 Henry and Sons Company was incorporated on November 4, 1903.
-Henry and his sons transformed the sleepy wilderness village of Lincoln into a thrivng mill town.
+Henry and his sons transformed the sleepy wilderness village of Lincoln into a thriving mill town.
 And their East Branch & Lincoln Railroad is the greatest logging railroad ever built in New England.

 One of the stone abutments that support the abandoned Trestle No. 16 in the Pemigewasset Wilderness of New Hampshire.
 Seen here in July 2010 this trestle was built in the early 1900s and crosses Black Brook along the old East Branch & Lincoln Railroad.